csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 ### What is **tea time**?

 This is an opportunity for you to get to know a small group of students better.
 You can do some ice breakers as a form of social time or you can have discussions about cs.
-Due to the time difference, the Koç and CTU SLs will run these sessions so the Stanford SLs' students will be distributed among the Koç and CTU SLs.
+Due to the time difference, the Turkey SLs will run these sessions so the Stanford SLs' students will be distributed among the Turkey SLs.

 ### What will the **office hours/work** block look like?

-These office hours will be help sessions with opportunities for small breakout sessions over Zoom.
+These office hours will be help sessions with opportunities for small breakout sessions using Nooks.

 - The Koç and CTU SLs will be broken up into two groups and assigned to the following office hours: